dedztbh/KuantumCircuitSim/README.md

 ##### Measurement (Only works when using Tester)
 - Measure n
     + "Magically" measures all qubit state n times in standard basis and print results
-    + Will not change qubit state or circuit matrix
+    + Will NOT change qubit state or circuit matrix
     + Not saved in circuit matrix
 - MeasAll
     + Measure all qubits in standard basis and print measure result